 MMC is a very diverse student body with students from many different ethnic backgrounds, parts of the country and world, religions, lifestyles, and interests.
 The College is a microcosm of New York City itself as we embrace diversity in every way.
 In addition, our students tend to be very independent, driven, curious, civically and socially concerned, and especially creative.
 We do not have a traditional campus as we are located on the bustling island of Manhattan, so we are not for everyone.
 But, for a small group of students, we are a perfect fit.
 For more information about our students and atmosphere, learn about our Campus Community & Organizations, Religious & Spiritual Support, and Campus Climate Index.

-Are most of your students majoring in Theatre and Dance?
+Do most of your students major in Theatre and Dance?

-While we have a very robust and national reputation for outstanding programs in the performing arts, the majority of our students are not in these disciplines, and all students pursue the Liberal Arts curriculum regardless of major.
-About 30% of our students are pursuing Theatre and Dance majors, while 70% are in all other programs from Business, to Social Science, Humanities to Natural Science, and Fine Arts.
+While we have a very robust and international reputation for outstanding programs in the performing arts, the majority of our students are not in these disciplines.
+And, all students pursue the Liberal Arts curriculum regardless of major.
+About 45% of our students are pursuing Theatre and Dance majors, while 55% are in all other programs from Business to Social Science, Humanities to Natural Science, and Fine Arts.
 In fact, Communication Arts is the largest single major at MMC.
-While you will see and hear the performing artists throughout the halls, they are just a bit more obvious to spot which often gives a perception that most students are enrolled in these programs.

 How do I get from campus to the residence hall?

 The 55th Street Residence Hall is located 16 blocks south and on the same block of the College.
 Most students walk as it takes only 15 minutes down 2nd or 3rd Avenues.
-It is similar to a large college campus where you might walk the same distance through campus.
+It is similar to a large college campus where you might walk the same distance across campus.
 But remember, NYC is our campus so the walk is a bit more exciting.
-When the weather is bad or if it is late in the evening, students have the option to take the bus, which picks up half a block from campus and drops off half a block from the residence hall.
+When the weather is bad or if it is late in the evening, students have the option to take the bus which picks up half a block from campus and drops off half a block from the residence hall.
 While it takes a bit longer, the subway is also an option as it is 4 blocks from campus and 2 blocks from the residence hall.
+We also have the Cooper Square Residence Hall located in the exciting downtown East Village.
+Most transfer students reside here with our continuing students and all will hop on the 6 train for the quick 20 minute commute.
 To take advantage of either transit option, students will need to purchase a MTA Metro Card.